Squadrick/squadrick.github.io/menu/feed.md

 ### 24th October 2020, 02:50 AM

 I have such a tough time wrapping my head around the whole Kubernetes, Docker, Docker-compose jargon.
-I think it requires so much prerequisite prior knowledge that I'm not familiar with.

-Really makes me wish I spent a bit more time doing backend web-dev during my undergrad.
+It requires prerequisite knowledge that is unfamiliar to me.
+It makes me wish I spent a bit more time doing backend web-dev during my undergrad.

 ---